C2DH/ranketwo/_assignments/boder/10-Boder-Dissemination.en.md

 - Conduct a Google search with the name David Boder.
 - List additional institutes that offer access to his work, but do not have the original work in their archive.
-- Add them to your map.
+- Add them to your online map and template.

 <!-- section -->